Chart Color Schemes

 Employment performance in Maddingley exceeds national averages across key labour market indicators

-Maddingley's workforce is skilled with prominent representation in essential services sectors.
-The unemployment rate was 4.0% as of the past year.
+Maddingley has a skilled workforce with notable representation in essential services sectors.
+The unemployment rate was 4.2% as of September 2025, lower than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment